-container.apparmor.security.beta.kubernetes.io/: Name of the AppArmor profile to apply to the named container.
+container.apparmor.security.beta.kubernetes.io/\ : Name of the AppArmor profile to apply to the named container.
 See AppArmor for details.

-k8s.enterprisedb.io/backupEndTime: The time a backup ended.
+k8s.enterprisedb.io/backupEndTime : The time a backup ended.
+This annotation is available only on VolumeSnapshot resources.

 k8s.enterprisedb.io/backupEndWAL : The WAL at the conclusion of a backup.
+This annotation is available only on VolumeSnapshot resources.